Ridhwana/articles/tech/2021_08_ favourites_feature/favourites_article.md

 ## Write SQL to display the correct data

+Now that we have our relations and persisted data storage in place, we want to expose the data via an API.
+This means putting some JSON together.

-Now that we have a relationship set up and we can store the data, we want to show a list of pets on the home page with their attributes and whether or not they were favourited by the currently signed in user.
+In order to do so, we need to think about what data needs to be shown on the page.
+We want to show a list of pets on the home page with their attributes and whether or not they were favourited by the currently signed in user.

 An example of what we expect the rendered JSON to look like: